Pune: Geography

-Pune lies on the western margin of the Deccan plateau, at an altitude of 560 m above sea level.
+Pune lies on the western margin of the Deccan Plateau, at an altitude of 560 m above sea level.
 It is on the leeward side of the Sahyadri mountain range, which forms a barrier from the Arabian Sea.
 It is a hilly city, with Vetal Hill rising to 800 m above sea level.
 The Sinhagad fort is at an altitude of 1300 m.

 The old city of Pune is at the confluence of the Mula and Mutha rivers.
-The Pavana, a tributary of Mula river and Indrayani river, a tributary of the Bhima river, traverse the northwest Neighbourhoods of Pune.
+The Pavana, a tributary of Mula River and Indrayani River, a tributary of the Bhima River, traverse the northwest Neighbourhoods of Pune.

 Cityscape

 The modern city of Pune has many distinct neighbourhoods.
 These include the numerous peths of the old city on the eastern bank of the Mutha river, the cantonment areas of Khadki and Camp established by the British, and numerous suburbs.
 There are several Peths in usual localities of the Pune city.
 The industrial growth in the Pimpri, Chinchwad, Akurdi, Nigdi and nearby areas allowed these areas to incorporate a new governing municipal corporation.

 The Pune Metropolitan Region (PMR), initially defined in 1967, has grown to 7,256 km2 made up of the ten talukas of the Pune district.
 The areas of PMC and PCMC along with the three cantonment areas of Camp, Khadki, and Dehu Road form the urban core of the PMR, which also includes seven municipal councils and 842 villages.

-Rapid industrialisation since the 1960s has led to large influx of people to the city.
+Rapid industrialisation since the 1960s has led to large influx of people into the city.
 Housing supply has not kept pace with demand, causing the number of slum dwellings to increase.
 Approximately 36% of the population lives in 486 slum areas.
 Of these, 45% slum households do not have in-house toilet facilities and 10% do not have electricity.
 One third of the slums are on mixed ownership land.
 The living conditions in slums varies considerably, depending on their status (formal/informal) and in how far non-governmental organisations (NGOs), community organisations (CBOs) and government agencies are involved and committed to improving local living conditions.
 Since the 1990s a number of landmark integrated townships and gated communities have been developed in Pune such as Magarpatta, Nanded city, Amanora, Blue Ridge, Life Republic and Lavasa.
 They also offer business opportunities and access to infrastructure.
 According to the PMC, six townships with up to 15,000 housing units existed in Pune in 2012 and 25 more were in the planning process.

 The Mercer 2017 Quality of Living Rankings evaluated living conditions in more than 440 cities around the world and ranked Pune at 145, second highest in India after Hyderabad at 144.
 The same source highlights Pune as being among evolving business centres and as one of nine emerging cities around the world with the citation "Hosts IT and automotive companies".
 The 2017 Annual Survey of India's City-Systems (ASICS) report, released by the Janaagraha Centre for Citizenship and Democracy, adjudged Pune as the best governed of 23 major cities.